Attachment A -Jeffrey Thomas Maehr

 This law was later expanded to include, "employees of the United States, the District of Columbia or any agency or instrumentality thereof whether elected or appointed."
 The Public Salary Act of 1939 added employee and officers of the States and Municipalities as subjects of the income tax.

 "Income" as the framers and people of America understood it, was not "all that comes in"...
 (S. Pacific v.
 Lowe, 247 F. 330.
-(1918)) but was, as The United States Supreme Court, Lucas v.
-Earl, 281 U.S. 111 (1930), above, states it, was "gains and profits DERIVED FROM salaries, wages, etc." In other words, wages were NOT income, but interest FROM wages sitting in a bank, or profit received FROM property, or interest FROM a loan to another WAS "INCOME"... but was STILL subject to Constitutional law in HOW that "income" is taxed.
+(1918)) but was, as the United States Supreme Court, Lucas v.
+Earl, 281 U.S. 111 (1930), above, states it, was "gains and profits DERIVED FROM salaries, wages, etc." In other words, wages were NOT income, but interest FROM wages sitting in a bank, or rent received FROM property, or interest FROM a loan to another WAS "INCOME"... but was STILL subject to Constitutional law in HOW that "income" is taxed.

 "Simply put, pay from a job is a 'wage,' and wages are not taxable.
 Congress has taxed INCOME, not compensation (wages and salaries)." - Conner v.
 U.S. 303 F Supp.
 1187 (1969)